Automobile Information Disclosure Act of 1958

 The Automobile Information Disclosure Act of 1958, 15 U.S.C. §§ 1231–1233, was passed in June 1958 by Congress and took effect in January 1959.
-It was sponsored by Oklahoma Senator Almer Stillwell "Mike" Monroney, after whom the resulting "Monroney sticker" was named.
+It was sponsored by Oklahoma Senator Mike Monroney, after whom the resulting "Monroney sticker" was named.

 The law has been amended and now requires that all new automobiles carry a sticker on a window containing important information about the vehicle, including: